Published on Jul 30, 2020 and last reviewed on Jan 05, 2023 - 11 min read

 To prevent eye infection (conjunctivitis) in patients with leukemia or lymphoma during chemotherapy.

-Never take Dexamethasone or any other medicine without consulting your doctor first.
+Never take Dexamethasone or any other medicine without consulting the doctor first.

 This is the first drug to show positive results in critically ill COVID-19 patients on ventilators or oxygen therapy.
 The RECOVERY clinical trial conducted by Oxford University found that Dexamethasone, in low doses, increases the survival rates in COVID-19 (coronavirus disease) patients requiring respiratory support.

 The study showed the drug to reduce fatality in patients on ventilatory by one-third and in patients on oxygen by one-fifth.
 The drug did not show any effect on infected patients who did not need respiratory support.

-DO NOT use this drug to treat the new coronavirus infection unless prescribed by your treating doctor.
+DO NOT use this drug to treat the new coronavirus infection unless prescribed by the treating doctor.

 This is how Dexamethasone works on conditions that result in inflammation: